VishalGawale/ml-blood-donor-classifier/README.md

 - **Explainability**: Used SHAP to shine a light on what features (like blood markers) matter most and why the models think what they do.

 ## Key Insights
-- Isolation Forest nailed the outliers—think rare cases that could signal deeper issues.
+- Isolation Forest nailed the outliers think rare cases that could signal deeper issues.
 - XGBoost, post-tuning, stole the show with top-tier accuracy.
 It’s my go-to for a reason!
-- Features like donor history and lab results were huge predictors—SHAP visuals made that crystal clear.
+- Features like donor history and lab results were huge predictors SHAP visuals made that crystal clear.
 - The Combined Model brought teamwork to the table, boosting predictions beyond any solo act.

 ## Requirements